The Pressure Cooker Buying Guide

 - those who are nervous about fiddling with heat settings – the electric cooker will do it automatically, just set it and forget it;

-- many electrics can replace other appliances like slow cooker, rice cooker and yogurt maker
+- many electrics can replace other appliances like a slow cooker, rice cooker, and yogurt maker

 - college students with limited kitchens – the electric pressure cooker is a complete cooking tool it browns/saute’s, pressure cooks and keep the food warm – some do even more;